-Although Northwest has an “open door” admissions policy, there are procedures all students must follow in order to receive a Certificate of Admission.
-The following must be on file in the Registrar’s Office before registration:
+Although Northwest has an “open door” admissions policy, there are procedures all students must follow in order to receive a Letter of Admission.
+The following must be on file in the Office of Admissions and Records before registration:

 - A completed Northwest Application for Admission

 - An official copy of a transcript from an accredited high school that includes a graduation date and signature of school official.

 - An official copy of GED scores (if applicable).

 - An official copy of college or military transcript(s) from ALL colleges attended.

 - An official copy of ACT or SAT scores (ACT required for Mississippi residents).

 When all required documents have been submitted, the student will be sent a Letter of Acceptance.

 Several programs of study have specific admission requirements.
 Please see the current Northwest Bulletin (also called the Catalog) for more information on these requirements.